lcy-mich/COMP0002-Robot-Coursework/README.md

 ---

-Map generation works by randomly placing 'seeds' which will grow outwards by a certain length specified in the source-code (maploader.c) as macro definitions.
+Map generation works by randomly placing 'seeds' which will grow the walls outwards by a certain length specified in the source-code (maploader.c) as macro definitions.

-This works most of the times, however there are no checks for whether every piece of cheese is reachable/ whether the graph is connected, and so the rat will only pick up the markers within reach.
+This works most of the time, however there are no checks for whether every piece of cheese is reachable/ whether the graph is connected, and so the rat will only pick up the markers within reach.

 ---